byzhou/cfi_notes/README.md

 - How to index the member functions after interleaving the data?
 - How to enforce CFI with these data?
 - How to differentiate vcalls vs other indirect calls?

+## Problems Remained

+- How to differentiate between virtual calls and other indirect calls?